FBT is the missing link in the Far Cry 4 spin-off

 One staple of the FC series is its tendency to change up in the final third, but while Primal has that, it’s more on Ugg’s abilities as to when it happens.
 Besides the Udam threat, Wenja are being sacrificed by the Izila, an advanced tribe established in a tougher region.
 Once strong enough, Ugg goes to rescue the Wenja but is easily outmatched.
 After Ugg escapes, the Izila’s Citra-lite leader declares war, forcing Ugg to capture one of her advisors, Roshani, for their agriculture and warmongering skills.
 The Izlia are very tough opponents, and nowhere near as much fun as the Udam, but they do provide the standard FC fantasy sequences as we dig into their sun-worshipping.
 They have advanced techniques and more complex camp layouts, but it’s not really enough; by the time you’re encountering them, FC:P has reached an evolutionary dead end.

 Midway through you start to realise this is all there is – roaming the same valley, encountering the same enemies and animals, the same situations.
 The Izila don’t alter it enough and there’s just not enough going on to cover how light and repetitive it really is.
 It is an Open World Shooter after all, but it’s reputedly as big as Far Cry 4 and that’s too big when there’s not much in there.
-It should have been Blood Dragon - a quick, fun romp through 10,000BC - or go more RPG; have Ugg invested in the village, more interaction with the tribe – it would have been great to build up hunting parties to go after a mammoth, take Wenja with you when exploring, help gets crops started; in every other Far Cry you’re trying to escape the region, but here you should be making a home; it’s like playing Skyrim but only doing the main mission; so much is being missed.
+It should have been Blood Dragon - a quick, fun romp through 10,000BC - or go more RPG; have Ugg invested in the village, more interaction with the tribe – it would have been great to build up hunting parties to go after a mammoth, take Wenja with you when exploring, help gets crops started; in every other Far Cry you’re trying to escape the region, but here you should be making a home; so much is being missed.
 It could have been amazing to make peace with the Udam, who are also victimised by the Izila, or fall in with the Izila to put down the neanderthal Udam, open it up a little; one tribe could provide better protection, the other advancements; you decide where the Wenja are headed.
 Anything but another FC with added AC; Ugg even has 'the sight', able to sense animals, objects and foes around him.
 You never shake the feeling you’ve done this before.

 Still, there’s a lot of effort gone into FC:P – the representation of pre-historic life feels very believable and the taming animals and the Owl really change the dynamic; the characters are amazing too - Primal is trying, and when we finally take the fight to both the Udam and Izila bosses it’s not FC’s event-driven button mashing; they’re curiously old-school with health-bars and waves of baddies in arenas.
 But there is a rather effecting end with Dah, which again just makes you wish FC:P had struck out on its own; rather than a spin-off it could have been a reboot.
 Instead it’s too bedded in the standard FC world and that’s at an evolutionary dead end.
 Still, it’s the best Far Cry since 3 and until it runs out of ideas, one of the more original open-world FPS (First Person Spearers) of ancient times; go find your inner caveman.